Skip to main content

 This 14-day Nepal Cultural Tour is designed for travelers seeking an immersive experience of the country’s rich heritage, diverse communities, and breathtaking landscapes.
 From the bustling streets of Kathmandu to the serene plains of Lumbini, the vibrant hill towns of Bandipur and Tansen, and the lakeside beauty of Pokhara, each day offers a carefully curated journey into Nepal’s culture, history, and natural splendor.

-On this itinerary, the focus is on the Newars of Kathmandu, the Tharu of the Terai plains, and the Gurung and Magar communities of the hills, providing a representative glimpse into Nepal’s living cultural heritage.
+On this cultural tour of Nepal, the focus is on the Newars of Kathmandu, the Tharu of the Terai plains, and the Gurung and Magar communities of the hills, providing a representative glimpse into Nepal’s living cultural heritage.
 At the same time, you will enjoy panoramic Himalayan vistas, serene lakes, and peaceful hilltop towns, making this Nepal Cultural Tour a harmonious blend of culture, history, and natural beauty.

 With thoughtful pacing, expert local guides, and opportunities for village walks, cultural encounters, and spiritual reflection, this Nepal Cultural Tour is perfect for travelers who want a deep and authentic understanding of Nepal beyond the usual sightseeing.